shannah/jdeploy-kmp-starter/README.md

-This is a Kotlin Multiplatform project targeting Desktop (JVM).
+This is a Kotlin Multiplatform project targeting Desktop (JVM), configured using jDeploy to build native desktop installers automatically with each commit and release.

 ![Image](https://github.com/user-attachments/assets/97153f2e-5f9c-49d9-8cb8-ef9349eae613)